-12 It's important to know how during the creation of foundations L.B.
-ALBERTI 1966 [16], exhort the builder to dig "until you'll find the solid ground and good luck".
-Even GALLACCINI 1767 [17], says that foundations is the main factor for the instability of the building, remediable only with increasing of sections.
+1 It's important to know how during the creation of foundations L.B.
+Alberti exhorts the builder to dig "until you'll find the solid ground and good luck" [11].
+Even Gallaccini says that foundations is the main factor for the instability of the building, remediable only with increasing of sections [12].